opnfv/vswitchperf/docs/to-be-reorganized/quickstart.rst

      cd src
      make WITH_LINUX=/lib/modules/`uname -r`/build

-To build DPDK and OVS for PVP testing with vhost_user as the guest access method, use:
+To build DPDK and OVS for PVP and PVVP testing with vhost_user as the guest access method, use:

   .. code-block:: console